28 Sights in Ploiești, Romania (with Map and Images)

 Casa de Cultură a Sindicatelor din Ploiești

-The work, conceived in May 1968, was executed according to the plans of architect Gheorghe Dorin by T.C.M.
-Prahova, and ended in May 1972.
-She hosted numerous political or cultural meetings, symposiums and conferences, performances, patronizes the folk ensemble "Chindia", the Plastic Club "Pastel", activated the "Ioan Cristu Danielescu" Choir, literary circles, ballet circles, etc.
+The work, designed in May 1968, was executed according to the plans of the architect Gheorghe Dorin by T.C.M.
+Prahova, and was completed in May 1972.
+It has hosted numerous political or cultural meetings, symposia and conferences, performances, patronizes the "Chindia" Folklore Ensemble, the "Pastel" Plastic Circle, activated the "Ioan Cristu Danielescu" Choir, literary and ballet circles, etc.

 Wikipedia: Casa de Cultură a Sindicatelor din Ploiești (RO), Website